hydraraptor81/ntu_sc2001_project/project2/README.md

 - A sparse graph is defined as having edges $|E| = |V| - 1$.
 - A "dense" graph is defined as having edges $|E| = \frac{|V|(|V| - 1)}{2}$.
 - "dense" in this case refers to a complete graph, that is undirected.
-- All timings and "number of operations" in the algorithm are averages from 30 sets of graphs.
+- All timings in the algorithm are averages from 30 sets of graphs.

 ### Example of a sparse and dense graph
 <div style="display: flex; justify-content: space-between;">